Types of Mutual Funds

 serves the purpose while earning relatively smaller returns (12% at best).
 The fund manager invests a portion of the money in bonds or Certificates of Deposits and the rest towards equities.
 Though the probability of incurring any loss is quite low, it is advised to stay invested for at least three years (closed-ended) to safeguard your money, and also the returns are taxable.

 Many investors choose to invest towards the of the FY ends to take advantage of triple indexation, thereby bringing down tax burden.
 If uncomfortable with the debt market trends and related risks, Fixed Maturity Plans

 (FMP) – which invest in bonds, securities, money market etc. – present a great opportunity.
 As a close-ended plan, FMP functions on a fixed maturity period, which could range from one month to five years (like FDs).
 The fund manager ensures that the money is allocated to an investment with the same tenure, to reap accrual interest at the time of FMP maturity.

 h.
 Pension Funds

-Putting away a portion of your income in a chosen Pension Fund to accrue over a long period to secure you and your family’s financial future after retiring from regular employment – it can take care of most contingencies (like a medical emergency or children’s wedding).
+Putting away a portion of your income in a chosen pension fund to accrue over a long period to secure you and your family’s financial future after retiring from regular employment can take care of most contingencies (like a medical emergency or children’s wedding).
 Relying solely on savings to get through your golden years is not recommended as savings (no matter how big) get used up.
 EPF is an example, but there are many lucrative schemes offered by banks, insurance firms etc.